The following email marketing statistics will blow your mind.

 Ask yourself, why does email get so much importance?
 In simple words, because it works in terms of giving real-world results.
 Or else you wouldn’t find serious professionals choosing it to work on their business-related activities.

 There are many professionals today in all fields that regularly use email to grow their business and network with their peers.
+It’s a great way not only for your customer acquisition, but also for customer retention purposes.
 So it shouldn’t come as a surprise if you do the same and end up getting better results over a period of time.

 Statistic #6: Email is the third most influential source of information for B2B audiences